cotsapaslab/PINTSv1/README.md

 #### Description of the package

 The PINTS (Protein Interaction Network Tissue Search) package provides a framework to identify groups of interacting genes with high user--specified scores and perform tissue--specific expression enrichment for any significant groups identified.
-We have (used it to demonstrate)[http://dx.doi.org/10.1371/journal.pgen.1006121 "PLoS Genetics PINTS paper"] that genes under purifying selection in the human population are clustered, suggesting selection acts on entire biological mechanisms.
+We have [used it to demonstrate](http://dx.doi.org/10.1371/journal.pgen.1006121 "PLoS Genetics PINTS paper") that genes under purifying selection in the human population are clustered, suggesting selection acts on entire biological mechanisms.

 #### Installation